 David Schuberth, MA

-David is a graduate student in the Forensic Track of the Clinical Psychology Program at SFU and a member of the Institute for the Reduction of Youth Violence.
-He received his B.A. in Psychology from Clark University in 2009 and his M.A. in Forensic Psychology from The John Jay College of Criminal Justice in 2012.
-Broadly, David’s research interests include the social and emotional factors that place young children at risk for developing disruptive behavioral disorders and delinquency.
-In particular, he is interested in Callous-Unemotional (CU) traits in early childhood and the sociocognitive mechanisms that underlie youth violence and aggression.
-Further, he is interested in identifying family-level protective factors to buffer the negative outcomes associated with early conduct problems.
-David is continuing his graduate studies at SFU under the supervision of Dr. Robert McMahon, with the ultimate goal of informing the development of family- and community-based preventive intervention approaches for high-risk youth with CU traits.
-A recent expansion to his research has included applications of parent-based behavioral management strategies to address coercive and disruptive behavior among youth with Obsessive-Compulsive Disorder (OCD).
+David is a graduate student in the Clinical Psychology Program (Forensic Track) under the supervision of Dr. McMahon and a member of the IRYV.
+He received his B.A. in Psychology from Clark University in 2009 and his M.A. in Forensic Psychology from The City University of New York (CUNY) John Jay College of Criminal Justice in 2012.
+Broadly, David’s research interests include the social and emotional factors that place young children at risk for developing disruptive behavioural disorders and delinquency.
+In particular, he is interested in callous-unemotional (CU) traits in early childhood and the sociocognitive mechanisms that underlie youth violence and aggression.
+Over the course of David’s training, his interest in disruptive behaviour problems has expanded to include youth with comorbid obsessive-compulsive disorder (OCD).
+For his doctoral thesis, David developed and piloted a novel, group-based adjunctive parent management training intervention specifically designed to address coercive and disruptive behaviour problems among a sample of youth receiving family-based group cognitive-behavioral therapy (CBT) for pediatric OCD.
+His ultimate goal is to inform the development of family- and community-based intervention approaches for youth at-risk for developing disruptive behaviour problems within the context of various disorders or other presenting concerns.
+He recently completed his predoctoral residency through the Saskatchewan Health Authority in Saskatoon, SK.
+In addition to his research, David is currently a clinical associate at Cornerstone Child & Family Psychology Clinic and a psychology consultant at the Maples Adolescent Treatment Centre.

 Schuberth, D., Zheng, Y., Pasalich, D., McMahon, R., Kamboukos, D., Cheng, S., & Brotman, L.M.
 (2015, March).
-The Role of Emotion Understanding in the Development of Aggression and CU Traits in Early Childhood.
-Paper presented at the meeting of the American Psychology-Law Society (AP-LS), San Diego, CA.
+The role of emotion understanding in the development of aggression and CU traits in early childhood.
+Paper presented at the meeting of the American Psychology-Law Society, San Diego, CA.

-Pasalich, D., Witkiewitz, K., Schuberth, D., Miller, N., McMahon, R., & The Conduct Problems Prevention Research Group.
+Pasalich, D., Witkiewitz, K., Schuberth, D., Miller, N., McMahon, R., & Conduct Problems Prevention Research Group.
 (2014, July).
 Sequential effects of a multimodal prevention program on social information processing, conduct problems, callous-unemotional traits, and later antisocial outcomes.
-Paper presented at the 28th International Congress of Applied Psychology, Paris, France.
+Paper presented at the meeting of the International Congress of Applied Psychology, Paris, France.

-Schuberth, D., Pasalich, D., McMahon, R., Dodge, K., Lochman, J., & The Conduct Problems Prevention Research Group.
+Schuberth, D., Pasalich, D., McMahon, R., Dodge, K., Lochman, J., & Conduct Problems Prevention Research Group.
 (2014, March).
 Applying the social information processing model to childhood callous-unemotional traits.
 In R. Waller (Chair), Examining callousness among youth and its implications for models of antisocial behavior and psychopathy development.
-Symposium conducted at the meeting of the American Psychology-Law Society (AP-LS), New Orleans, LA.
+Symposium conducted at the meeting of the American Psychology-Law Society, New Orleans, LA.